 West Virginia: The Land of Opportunity for Businesses

 Many smart companies, whether they are starting or expanding their operations, are already benefiting from the opportunities found in West Virginia.
-Global leaders such as Bombardier, Toyota, NGK Spark Plugs, Procter & Gamble, and Northrop Grumman choose West Virginia for their facilities.
+Global leaders such as Clorox, Toyota, NGK Spark Plugs, Procter & Gamble, Infor, and Northrop Grumman choose West Virginia for their facilities.
 Additionally, a multitude of companies chose to expand their operations here.

 You can join the ranks of other great companies who call West Virginia home.